abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-RxJS.md

 ## Observables

 It's wrapped around a data source that can emit data over time, and it allows us to listen to the data emitted by it (subscribe to it).

+> Angular offers ready-to-use observables for implementing various scenarios: handling events, subscribing to the route’s parameters, checking the status of a form, handling HTTP requests, and more.

 - **Observables** are used to handle asynchronous **data streams**.
 - In Angular, Observables are usually **subscribed to** in the component class to handle asynchronous data. (**the component subscribes to the observable and listens to the data emitted by it)**